Sam Corcos

 Elon Musk employment medium

-Corcos served as DOGE operative under Musk's direction, then became Treasury CIO
+Corcos served at DOGE under Musk's direction, then became Treasury CIO

 Clark Minor employment medium

-Both DOGE operatives placed as CIOs at major agencies (Treasury and HHS respectively)
+Both placed through DOGE as CIOs at major agencies (Treasury and HHS respectively)

 All Findings